myelnet/pop/testplans/discovery/readme.md

 Ubuntu AMD Ryzen 9 3900XT 12-Core Processor - 64GiB DDR4

-Typical time to first offer: mean ± standard deviations
+Typical time to first offer: mean ± standard deviations (24 samples)

 | Solution        | 10 Instances (ms) | 20 Instances (ms)  | 30 Instances (ms) | 40 Instances (ms) |
 | :--- | ---: | ---: | ---: | ---: |
 | `gossip`        |     `825` `±104`  |     `1337` `±1071` |    `2111` `±1376` |    `2081` `±1275` |

+#### Interpretation

+As the size of the network grows, the client becomes less likely to be directly connected to ther provider of the content it's looking for.
+Dialing the provider incurs some overhead which can reduce the speed of query by 2-3X.
+As a result, the standard devation shows the very large difference between queries in which client and provider are directly connect vs when they're not.

 ### [High Content Replication](/testplans/discovery/_compositions/high_content_replication.toml)